mustafaa7med/Salaries-Trends-Analysis/README.md

 | INSPECTOR III, (POLICE DEPARTMENT) | 258588.39 |

 **Insight:**
-- Overall both Police and Fire departments do have the highest paid employees.
+- Overall, both Police and Fire departments do have the highest-paid employees.
 ------------------------------------------------------

 ## 🔗 Get In Touch